-This was a concept piece focused on conducting user research, practicing user-centered design, and building a design from data to fit user mental models.
+This was a rapid concept piece focused on conducting User Research, practicing user-centered design, and building a design from data to fit user mental models.
 It shows how I approach a design problem when I'm not given much in the way of requirements or constraints.

 My assignment was to create a mobile app for my classmate, Wilbur.
 The challenging part was that there wasn't a Client Brief.
 The requirements were to discover and address a user need, and practice low-fidelity, rapid prototyping of a mobile app.

-I designed an app that would empower busy, new parents, like Wilbur, with personalized info about their baby's development milestones.
+I designed an app that would empower busy, new parents, like Wilbur, with personalized info about their baby's developmental milestones.
 My research uncovered a need for concise and timely information about baby development, so that new parents can have one less thing to worry about.
-Having this knowledge will decrease their stress, and allow them to prepare mentally for what's coming next.
-What sets this app apart from others in this field is the understanding that new parents have limited time and attention spans, and don't want to dig through unrelated information or unnecessary features to get what they need.
+What sets this app apart from others in this field is the understanding that new parents have limited time and attention spans.
+They don't want to dig through unrelated information or unnecessary features to get what they need.

 My research began with a detailed User Interview where I had to discover exactly what Wilbur's needs were, and how I could create an app to improve his life.
 I had a robust Ideation phase knowing that most of the ideas would be discarded, but that I needed a wide range of good options in order to discover the best one.

 The next step was to translate my research into a design solution for Wilbur.
 After my evaluation of about a dozen potential ideas, I decided that the best idea to pursue was a baby development milestone app.
 This would allow Wilbur to have a richer experience of an activity he already enjoys – spending time with his 7 month old daughter, Frances.